SpencerDuball/spencerduball.com/doc/devs/DEV_NOTES.md

 - [ ] Only apply seeds that have a timestamp after the migration
 - [ ] When going down a migration, determine which seeds need to be dropped based upon timestamps
 - [ ] When going down all migrations, drop all seeds
-- [ ] Maybe can create a "reset" command that runs all "drop" commands regardless of state, it should also have a statement that drops the "kyselyx\_\*" tables for a full reset.
+- [ ] Maybe can create a "clear" command that runs all "drop" commands regardless of state, it should also have a statement that drops the "kyselyx\_\*" tables for a full reset.
 Need to advise in docs that all "drop" commands should be resiliant to failures if a database doesn't exist for example.
+- [ ] Maybe can create a "reset" command that runs a "clear", and then runs "migrate" + "seed".
+This is really just a convenience method.
 - [ ] Add a silent option to all commands, maybe as cli flag?

 ## Web-Serve